-Maddy Savage is an award-winning British journalist who enjoyed a decade-long BBC career in London before relocating to Stockholm, after falling in love with Scandinavia during a number of foreign assignments.
+Maddy Savage is an award-winning British journalist who enjoyed a decade-long BBC career in London before relocating to Stockholm in 2014, after falling in love with Scandinavia during a number of foreign assignments.
 She has been voted one of the 100 most impactful and influential people in the Nordic startup scene, for her reporting on tech and innovation in the Swedish capital.

 Since starting out on the BBC Journalism Trainee Scheme at the age of 21, Maddy has reported from more than a dozen countries for flagship UK and global BBC programmes including Radio 4’s Today, The News at Ten, Breakfast and Newshour, as well as producing text and video content for BBC.com.

 Between 2011 and 2014, Maddy was a regular anchor for BBC World Service programme The Newsroom — reaching more than 50 million people a week.
 She earlier did a five-year stint as a reporter and newsreader for the BBC’s youth news show Newsbeat.